TCB13/thunder-tus-php/Readme.md

 ## Basic Usage

-Start by using composer to install `tcb13/thunder-tus-php` and other dependencies used on the examples:
+Start by using composer to install `tcb13/thunder-tus-php` and other dependencies:
 ```shell
 $ composer require tcb13/thunder-tus-php psr/http-message zendframework/zend-diactoros zendframework/zend-httphandlerrunner
 ```